wzod/docs/source/containers/create-docker-images.md

     FROM ubuntu:14.04
     MAINTAINER Lenny Zeltser (@lennyzeltser, www.zeltser.com)

 The `RUN` directive below tells Docker which commands to run  inside the container when building the image.
-Your Dockerfile file should include the "`apt-get update`" command, followed by "`apt-get install -y`" and a listing of the Ubuntu packages that the application requires.
+Your Dockerfile file should include the `apt-get update` command, followed by `apt-get install -y` and a listing of the Ubuntu packages that the application requires.
 Remember that the starting point for the image is a minimal Ubuntu installation, so assume that a given package is not present unless you explicitly install it:

     USER root
     RUN apt-get update && apt-get install -y \